crisecheverria/codequest/README.md

 # CodeQuest CLI

 A command-line tool for practicing coding challenges locally.
-Write solutions in Go, JavaScript, TypeScript, or Python and test them against the same test cases used in the online platform.
+Write solutions in Go, JavaScript, TypeScript, or Python and test them against the same test cases used in the online platform [CodeQuest](https://quest.cristianecheverria.com).

 ## Features